Los Megas: History

 Ultra Mega would later resurface and team with former Rival Comando Gama as part of a new concept trio, Ultra Mega was renamed Oficial Fierro and Comando Gama became Oficial 911, along with Oficial AK-47 they formed Los Oficiales in 2007.
 Mega and Omega would team up again years after Los Megas was ended, Mega became known as Oficial Factor and Omega became known as Oficial Spartan, who along with Oficial Rayan formed Los Oficiales Elite, rivals to Los Oficiales.

 In 2009 IWRG introduced in Rey del Ring a new character named Megatronic sporting an outfit and mask identical to Mega's ones, but the character was discarded immediately after that battle royal.
 More recently, during IWRG trainees shows appeared two luchadores named Omega jr and Ultra Mega jr that have not yet entered IWRG main shows.
 More and more a Mega jr debuted on independent circuit.
 For a few years was active also a Super Mega jr, but due to a kidney injury sustained while on training he was forced to retire in December 2019, unmasking himself after the bout and bidding farewell to audience.
-Due to worsening kidney problems, Super Mega jr passed away on March 16, 2021.
+Due to worsening kidney problems, Super Mega jr died on March 16, 2021.